fbu-aad/FBU-AAD-team-project/README.md

 * Main home screen shows the user's "favorite" charity features amounts displayed in terms of commonly used items
 * Ability to create challenges, which are mission driven fundraisers.
 Both charities and donors can create challenges.
 Users can join and donate to these challenges.
 * An explore page that allows donors to look through featured charities and charities recommended to them as well as lists of charities under certain categories
-* A search function that allows users to look up a specific topic
+* A search function that allows users to look up a specific charity
 * Charities can create broadcasts (they might tell their users about volunteer opportunities, new projects they are working on, or what they are able to do as a result of the donations they receive)
 * Users can view charity broadcasts as well as see updates when their friends donate, participate in a challenge, or create  a challenge
 * Users can like and comment on broadcasts